 There are 14 current national developments, designated in National Planning Framework 3.
 National development status is removed from these when National Planning Framework 4 is approved and adopted, with national development status then applying to the national developments designated within it.

-We are inviting comments on the proposed national developments as part of the consultation process.
-This consultation closed on 31 March 2022
+This consultation closed on 31 March 2022.
+Invited comments on the proposed national developments as part of the consultation process.

-We are inviting authorities to help share messages locally about proposed national developments and will inform relevant community councils.
+We invited authorities to help share messages locally about proposed national developments and will inform relevant community councils.

 Last Updated: 22 Jun 2022